AjadoAduragbemi/code-timer/README.md

 '''And then'''

-total_time = start_time - end_time '''The same approach I use in every other lang. as well'''
+total_time = start_time - end_time '''The same approach I use in every other lang. as well'''<\code>

-The above code wouldn't look tiresome until you have check the execution time of different blocks of code.
+The above wouldn't look tiresome until you have check the execution time of different blocks of code.

 So what if there was a better way to do this, well thing is I didn't try checking, I think I've seen someone use a better approach with matlab, but then I decided to write something I could call my own, though not perfect but yea it kindof feels better (maybe because it came from me).